Poisson Geometry Related to Atiyah Sequences: The dual Atiyah sequence

-From (\ref{forma}) we conclude that \be {(\anch^*_\alpha)}^* \gamma=\tilde\gamma \ee on $ (\tbp^*)^{-1}(\Omega_\alpha)$.
+From (\ref{forma}) we conclude that ${(\anch^*_\alpha)}^* \gamma=\tilde\gamma $ on $ (\tbp^*)^{-1}(\Omega_\alpha)$.
 The above shows that ${(\anch^*_\alpha)}^* \gamma={(\anch^*_\Tt)}^*\gamma$ on $\tilde \tbp^{-1}(\Omega_\alpha\cap\Omega_\Tt)$.
 As a consequence we obtain ${(\anch^*_\alpha)}^* \gamma=\tilde\gamma$. \end{proof}

-As we have seen, the dual symplectic pair (\ref{diagsymplpair}) gives a one-to-one correspondence between the coadjoint orbits $\O\subset T_e^*G$ of $G$ and the symplectic leaves $\S\subset T^*P/G$ of $T^*P/G$ given by (\ref{orbits}).
-Using the Atiyah dual sequence (\ref{Adual}) we can investigate this correspondence in more detail.
-At first let us make the following observation:
+As we have seen, the dual pair (\ref{diagsymplpair}) gives a one-to-one correspondence between the coadjoint orbits $\O\subset T_e^*G$ of $G$ and the symplectic leaves $\S\subset T^*P/G$ of $T^*P/G$ given by (\ref{orbits}).
+Using the Atiyah dual sequence~(\ref{Adual}) we can investigate this correspondence in more detail.
+At f\/irst let us make the following observation: